-- Esso and Shell fuel savings
+- Esso and Shell fuel savings.

 An essential part of your miles earning wallet, in our opinion.
-Even though this card doesn’t have the best earning rates out there, the travel and hotel benefits are worth having, and the occasional opportunity to buy decent volumes of cheap miles through their regular promotions is a significant benefit.
+Even though this card doesn’t have the best earning rates out there, the travel and hotel benefits are worth having, and the occasional opportunity to buy decent volumes of ‘cheap’ miles through Citi’s regular promotions is a significant benefit.

-The ability to transfer miles into several frequent flyer schemes other than KrisFlyer is also a great feature, indeed we often use this card to top up our British Airways Avios balance, which we tend to use for Cathay Pacific first and business class redemptions.
+The ability to transfer miles into several frequent flyer schemes other than KrisFlyer is also a great feature, indeed we often use this card to top up our British Airways Avios balance, which we tend to use for Cathay Pacific First and Business Class redemptions.

-To top it off, the annual fee ($192.60) makes you eligible for the sign-up bonus, and then each year comes with 10,000 miles, the equivalent of buying the miles for 1.93 cents each, justifiable in its own right without considering any of the other perks.
+To top it off, the annual fee ($192.60) makes you eligible for the sign-up bonus, and then each year comes with 10,000 miles, the equivalent of buying the miles for 1.93 cents each, justifiable for many in its own right without considering any of the other perks.

 Our recommendations for credit cards and other similar products on this site do not constitute financial advice.